 For confirmation of soccer school times parents should call 07712450181 and listen to the message left.
 For information on team training & trial sessions, please access coaches area for phone details and contact them direct.
 Remember the numbers are for coaches for season 2017/18.

 The soccer school is in dire need of new coaches for the new season, who are enthusiastic about running a football team or just helping out with the Saturday morning sessions.
 We have several group in need of good solid leadership and an ambition to take on and develop.
 If there are any people who think they have the qualities to run a team, please give a call to David Horrocks (academy development officer and skills coach) 07712 450 181

-The Soccer School is going on tour.
-We have been invited to coach with a Grassroots Club in Norway.
-Several coaches are going over the week to deliver 3 days sessions to Rosseland Ballklubb Norway http://www.rosselandbk.no/.
+The Soccer School went on tour.
+We were invited to coach with a Grassroots Club in Norway.
+Several coaches went over the week to deliver 3 days sessions to Rosseland Ballklubb Norway http://www.rosselandbk.no/.
 Their club is made up of 450 girls and boys aged up to under 12.
 They have 75 qualified coaches plus volunteers assisting in running the teams.
 We have set up a blog to share the experience with anyone who is interested.
 Watch this space